Big Ben in London. Where is the Big Ben located.

 It is wrong to confuse the name of the Bell with the clock tower, which was reproduced and started running the clock in 1859.
 The Tower was originally called St. Stephen's Tower, but was later renamed the Elizabeth Tower.

-The tower was built by the English architect Augustus Pyudzhin.
+The tower was designed by the English architect Augustus Pugin.

 The tower is 96 meters tall with the lower part of the clock mechanism located at a height of 55 meters.
 Inside is a spiral staircase of 334 steps and if you climb all of them, you get to a small open area, where is situated the famous bell Big Ben.
 The bell rings every hour time and sounds are transmitted every hour on the radio station BBC.